-The income tax treaty between Cyprus and Jersey entered into force on 17 February 2017.
-The treaty, signed 11 July 2016, is the first of its kind between the two jurisdictions.
+The income tax treaty between Cyprus and Jordan entered into force on 11 April 2022.
+The treaty, signed 17 December 2021, is the first of its kind between the two countries.

-The treaty covers Cyprus income tax, corporate income tax, the special contribution for the defence of the republic, and capital gains tax.
-It covers Jersey income tax.
+The treaty covers Cyprus income tax, corporate income tax, the special contribution for the Defence of the Republic, and capital gains tax.
+It covers Jordanian income tax.

-Article 20 also provides that gains derived by a resident of one Contracting Party may be taxed by the other Party if derived from the alienation of exploration or exploitation rights, property situated in the other Party used in connection with exploration or exploitation, and shares deriving the greater part of their value directly or indirectly from such rights or property.
+Article 22 also provides that gains derived by a resident of a Contracting State may be taxed by the other State if derived from the alienation of:

 Both countries apply the credit method for the elimination of double taxation.

 Article 29 (Entitlement to Benefits) provides that a benefit under the treaty shall not be granted in respect of an item of income if it is reasonable to conclude, having regard to all relevant facts and circumstances, that obtaining that benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in that benefit, unless it is established that granting that benefit in these circumstances would be in accordance with the object and purpose of the relevant provisions of the treaty.

 The treaty applies from 1 January 2023.